memaxdocs

 Other Agents

-Connect Copilot, Windsurf, or any custom agent to Memax using MCP or CLI piping.
+Connect Windsurf, Copilot, or any custom agent using MCP, CLI piping, or the SDK.

 Memax is agent-agnostic.
-Any agent that supports MCP or can read from stdin/stdout works with Memax.
+Any agent that supports MCP or can read from stdin/stdout can work with Memax.

 MCP-compatible agents

-Any agent that supports the Model Context Protocol can use Memax's MCP server:
+Any agent that speaks the Model Context Protocol can connect via the local stdio server:

 npx memax-cli mcp serve

-This starts a stdio-based MCP server.
-Configure your agent to run this command as an MCP server, similar to the Claude Code and Cursor guides.
+Configure your agent to launch that command as an MCP server.
+See Claude Code or Cursor for working examples.

 Windsurf